Jaggery Nutritional Value | Right Shift Jaggery Nutritional Value | Right Shift

 IN THIS ARTICLE

 Jaggery is a natural sweetener, often used as a substitute for sugar.
 It’s made from sugarcane or palm and has been a part of many cultures.
 This sweetener has been around for nearly 3,000 years and features a yellow-brown, caramel-like colour.
 To stay healthy and cut down on refined sugar, many turn to jaggery today to enjoy some sweetness in their morning tea and other dishes.
-If you are in your 40s and above, trying to make new healthier choices, then have a look at jaggery’s nutrition and if it’s the right sweetener for you.
+If you are in your 40s and above, trying to make new healthier choices, then have a look at jaggery uses for health and if it’s the right sweetener for you.
 In this article, we’ll discuss the nutritional profile of jaggery and the several health advantages it may provide.

 What is Jaggery?